 Producer Stanley Kramer and director Edward Dmytryk cast Lee Marvin as one of the USS Caine's supporting sailors, not only for his knowledge of ships at sea--he had served in the US Marine Corps during World War II--but for his acting talent.
 Throughout the production, Marvin served as an unofficial technical advisor to the filmmakers.
 Sometimes a shot would be set up, only to be criticized by Marvin as being inauthentic.

 When Ens.
 Willis Seward Keith went away with May to Yosemite, they witnessed the famous Fire Fall.
 At 9:00 each evening in Camp Curry, the crowd which had gathered for the nightly campfire program, would fall silent.
 A man would call out to the top of Glacier Point "Let the Fire Fall!", and a faint reply could be heard from the top of the mountain.
 Then a great bonfire of red fir bark would be pushed evenly over the edge of the cliff, appearing to the onlookers below as a glowing waterfall of sparks and fire.
 In 1968 the Park Service Director decided that the Firefall tradition should come to an end.
 He reasoned that since it was just a man-made attraction, and one which caused a great deal of congestion in the park, as well as damage to the meadows from the trampling of onlookers, that it wasn't worth continuing.
 He went as far as to point out that it caused the unnatural and unnecessary removal of red-fir bark from the park grounds.
-Twenty odd years ago, as a Yosemite Association Volunteer, when visitors asked about film footage of the fire fall, they were directed to this movie as the best available.
+Later, when visitors would ask about footage of the firefall, they were told that this film had the best footage available.

 When Humphrey Bogart broke bread into small pieces to symbolize the deteriorating state of Queeg's mental condition, a military advisor on the set told him that no naval officer would eat bread that way.

 Preparations for filming took 15 months.
 The length of time it took to make the film, unusually long at the time, was due in part to the unwillingness of the US Navy to endorse the film.
 Without the Navy's endorsement, it would have been impossible for the filmmakers to use naval equipment and personnel.
-The Navy was concerned that the film's subject dealt with a mutiny, and that audience would feel that it was a true story.
-But the filmmakers reached a compromise upon agreeing to include the comment in the opening titles that there has never been a mutiny on a US Navy vessel.
+The Navy was concerned that the film's subject dealt with a mutiny, and that audiences would think that it was a true story.
+However, the filmmakers and the Navy reached a compromise in which a title card appeared at the film's beginning that stated there has never been a mutiny on a US Navy vessel.

 An October 1952 New York Times item revealed that there were two scripts prepared for Stanley Kramer, one that included "Willie" and "May's" romance and another, shorter version that only included action on the Caine and the court-martial.